thibauttaglialatela/connect-four-game/README.md

 # connect-four-game

-## Javascript methods uses in this code
+## Javascript methods used in this code

 1. querySelector()
 2. querySelectorAll()